testfairy/docs/docs/021_SDK/29_Begin_with_options.md

 			<p>Refer to the <a href="https://docs.testfairy.com/iOS/Class_Reference.html">Class Reference</a> for more information on values for <b>policy</b> and <b>quality</b>.</p>

 			<h3>Code Example</h3>
-			<p>In the following example, video will only be recorded when wifi is available.
-A high quality video will be recorded every half second.</p>
 			<pre>
 @implementation AppDelegate